spawnmarvel/azure-arm-104/3_compute/vm_simple_lin/readme.md

 # 08.01.2021 If you have made a template in the portal and done edited it as mentioned above, there is more fun done.

-# In the template file we introduced.
+# In the template file we introduced (could remove the null param in the parameters file).
   "customPrefix": {
-            "value": null
+            "type": "string",
+             "defaultValue": "testit2vms",
+            "metadata": {
+                "description": "name or prefix used for unique name generator" }
         },

 # That is used for: